josechifflet/sol-diamond-gambler/README.md

 Note that any number of functions from any number of facets can be added/replaced/removed on a diamond in a single transaction.
 In addition an initialization function can be executed in the same transaction as an upgrade to initialize any state variables required for an upgrade.
 This 'everything done in a single transaction' capability ensures a diamond maintains a correct and consistent state during upgrades.

 ## Facet Information

+**Note:** In this implementation the loupe functions are NOT gas optimized.
+The `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
+In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.

+However the `facetAddress` loupe function is gas efficient and can be called in on-chain transactions.

 The `contracts/Diamond.sol` file shows an example of implementing a diamond.